devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 ## Simulate traffic

 You will probably need to simulate traffic in order for most failures to trigger.
 Consider using the [simulating traffic](../simulatingTraffic/simulatingTraffic.md) Curl commands that were described previously.
+It is also helpful to your the chaos endpoint from the [chaos testing assignment](https://github.com/devops329/devops/blob/main/instruction/chaosTesting/chaosTesting.md#-assignment) to make sure your alerts are working correctly.

 ## ☑ Assignment